luisiul359/portuguese-politics/README.md

 1. There is a cronjob in Luís Silva personal computer that extracts the data from Portuguese Parliament to our datalake.
     * Source code executed is `cronjob.py`;
-    * This is necessary because requests from Heroku and cloud providers are rejected;
+    * This is necessary because requests from Heroku and other cloud providers are rejected;
     * Runs every day at 8 pm Portugal time.
 2. The daily updater loads the data from our datalake and extracts the needed information, compute some statistics, and store everything in the datalake to later be consumed by the API.
     * This process takes around 1h;